Kayla Jones, Sayo Adeleye & George-Ann Ryan at SACE 2019

 Chief Financial Officer

 George-Ann Ryan is a Masters of International Affairs Candidate at Columbia University's School of International and Public Affairs concentrating in Economic and Political Development and specializing in Advanced Economic Analysis.
 Her interests include labor, development, and anti-poverty policy.
-She is a member of the Summer 2019 class of interns at the Brookings Institute.
+She is spending Summer 2019 as a Research Intern in The Hamilton Project at Brookings Institution.

 "No one can make you feel inferior without your consent."